ppppqp/ppppqp.github.io/_posts/2021-03-22-Gradient Descend.markdown

 ### Stochastic Gradient Descent (SGD)

 We improve the above method by using minibatch of examples rather than all of them.
-"Stochastic" stands for ramdomness.
+"Stochastic" stands for randomness.

 ### SGD + Momentum